Sun-lab/STpath-CRC/README.md

 ## Citation

-If you use this tool in your research, please cite the relevant foundation models and your own work.
+If you use this tool in your research, please cite the relevant foundation models and our work:

-## License

-This tool is provided for research and clinical use.
-Please ensure compliance with relevant regulations and ethical guidelines.
+Saishi Cui, Zhining Sui, Ziyi Li, Wei Sun (2025), Cancer-Specific Fine-Tuning of Histopathology Foundation Models Enables Clinical Translations